-The majority of P&C Associations have a discussion and then formulate a motion to be voted on - normally this is OK as long as a formal motion is then put and voted on.
-Using the formal rules, this should be done in reverse with a motion being put to the meeting first (Substantive Motion) followed by debate and then a vote.
+Most P&C Associations have a discussion and then formulate a motion to be voted on.
+This process is normally acceptable, provided a formal motion is then put and voted on.
+Using the formal rules, this should be done in reverse, with a motion being put to the meeting first (Substantive Motion) followed by debate and then a vote.

-A motion is just a formal proposal that an action be taken, that something previously done be approved or, that the meeting express an idea or opinion about something.
+A motion is just a formal proposal that an action be taken, that something previously done is approved or that the meeting expresses an idea or opinion about something.
 No matter how relaxed the meeting may be, the Chairperson should always insist that decisions are made by way of a vote on a motion.